UniversalDependencies/docs/_qpm/dep/advmod-emph.md

 ---

 The [advmod:emph]() tag denotes a sub-relation of [advmod](), which is a special class of adverbial modifiers.
-In Pomak this adverbial modifier is used usually to modify  adjectives, adverbs and numerals:
+In the Pomak corpus, an emphatic adverbial modifier occurs with  adjectives, adverbs and numerals:

 ~~~ sdparse
 jálnys irmí dúšy